NBISweden/redmine_utils/README.md

 editor and change the line `rstudio = "/Applications/RStudio.app/Contents/MacOS/RStudio"` to point to the location of your rstudio installation.

+#### NB!
+You might also need a conda installation on your system
+Some of the quarto-reports use R-reticulate, which apparentlywill look for a system conda installation.
+This appears to be a known bug with pixi (sigh!)

 ## Content

 ### `config.yaml.dist`